-Galaxy is a keen gardener.
-She has over thirty years of experience creating beautiful outdoor spaces.
+Galaxy is a keen gardener with over thirty years of experience creating beautiful outdoor spaces.

 Turn Your Summerhouse Into a Beach Hut.